sheikhshahnawaz41299/android_device_vivo_pd1510-twrp/README.md

 ## TWRP device tree for Vivo Y51L (pd1510)

-## Experimental not recommended to use
+## Experimental not recommended to use, use twrp_8.1 branch instead

 Add to `.repo/local_manifests/pd1510.xml`: